rhysd/electron-about-window/README.md

 [This package](https://www.npmjs.com/package/about-window) provides 'About This App' window for [Electron](https://github.com/atom/electron) applications.

+- [x] Create 'About This App' window from given parameters
+  - [x] Icon path
+  - [x] Copy right
+  - [x] App name and Versions
+  - [ ] Description
+- [ ] Gather package information from package.json
+- [ ] Adjust window size to its contents automatically

 You can check [example app](example) to know how to use this package.

 ```sh